 I also know that when I started the whole “Twitter” scenario, I was addicted.
 I couldn’t get enough of the site.
 I found myself standing in a queue and instead of reading my book (which is what I used to do), I would be logging onto the site via my phone to see “who had posted what tweets” – it was an exciting time of information overload.
 Back at the office, I found myself logging onto the site at every opportunity and found myself going from one site to the other as I devoured all the information that others had so thoughtfully found and shared with me.

-Reality hit me really hard one day, when I got up and it was still dark outside.
+Reality hit me really hard one day when I got up and it was still dark outside.
 I did the daily things that are routine to me and immediately logged onto the site.
-During the course of the day, I felt hungry and thirsty but every time I wanted to get up and get something to eat or drink, I found myself caught up in whatever it was that I was reading and thought ‘as soon as I finish this article I will go and get (insert food or drink here)’.
-Of course I got so involved that getting something to eat or drink just never happened.
+During the course of the day, I felt hungry and thirsty but every time I wanted to get up and get something to eat or drink, I found myself caught up in whatever it was that I was reading and thought “as soon as I finish this article I will go and get (insert food or drink here)”.
+Of course, I got so involved that getting something to eat or drink just never happened.
 After what seemed like a couple of hours, not long at all, I suddenly realized that it had gone very dark and I thought it must be because there was going to be a Highveld storm.
 One of those that we are famous for – you know when suddenly the thick black clouds come over and then the rain comes down in sheets for about 10 minutes and then the sun comes out to play again?
 Sadly it wasn’t!
-What it was, was the onset of night – in fact it was after 7pm.
-I had sat in front of my computer playing on twitter and going from site to side from around 5.30am to after 7pm without eating or drinking anything.
+What it was, was the onset of the night – in fact, it was after 7 pm.
+I had sat in front of my computer playing on Twitter and going from site to site from around 5.30 am to after 7 pm without eating or drinking anything.
 Needless to say, no work had been done for the day either and I gave myself a helleva fright.